Setting Up Fugue¶

 What cloud platform can I use with Fugue?

-The Fugue Client Tools, which run on a local computer, support OSX, Linux, and Windows platforms.
+The Fugue Client Tools, which run on a local computer, support macOS, Linux, and Windows platforms.
 For specifics, see the Fugue Quick Setup.

 For infrastructure management, at present Fugue only provides support for Amazon Web Services (AWS).